Pyr-000/YetAnotherStableDiffusion/README.md

   - `"heun"`: HeunDiscrete
   - `"deis"`: DEISMultistepScheduler (lower-order-final for \<15 timesteps)
   - `"unipc`" : UniPCMultistepScheduler
+- `-ks`/`--karras-sigmas` specifies if the scheduler should use a 'Karras' sigma (σ) schedule if available, leading to progressively smaller sigma steps. `True` by default.
+This may sometimes be referred to as the "Karras" variant of a scheduler.
+See: [(arXiv:2206.00364)](https://arxiv.org/abs/2206.00364) (see `Eq.
+(5)`).
+The ρ (rho) parameter used should be 7 across all schedulers.
 - `-e`/`--ddim-eta` sets the eta (η) parameter when the ddim scheduler is selected.
 Otherwise, this parameter is ignored.
 Higher values of eta will increase the amount of additional noise applied during sampling.
 A value of `0` corresponds to no additional sampling noise.
 - `-es`/`--ddim-eta-seed` sets the seed of the sampling noise when a ddim scheduler with eta > 0 is used.
 - `-gsc`/`--gs-schedule` sets a schedule for variable guidance scale.
 This can help with mitigating potential visual artifacts and other issues caused by high guidance scales.
 By default (None), a static guidance scale with no schedule will be used.
 The schedule will be scaled across the amount of diffusion steps (`-s`), yielding a multiplier (usually between `0` and `1`) for the guidance scale specified via `-cs`.
-  - Currently, the following schedules are available: `None`, `"sin"` (1/2-period sine between 0 and π: 0→1→0), `"cos"` (1/4-period cosine between 0 and π/2: 1→0), `"isin"` (inverted sin (1-sin): 1→0→1), `"icos"` (inverted cos (1-cos): 0→1), `"fsin"` (full-period sine between 0 and 2π: 0→1→0→-1→0), `"anneal5"` (2.5 periods of a rectified sine (abs(sin) between 0 and 5π), yielding 5 sequential "bumps" of 0→1→0), `"ianneal5"` (inverted anneal5, 5 sequential "bumps" of 1→0→1)) `"rand"` (random multiplier between 0 and 1 in each step), `"frand"` (random multiplier between -1 and 1 in each step)
+  - Currently, the following schedules are available: `None`, `"sin"` (1/2-period sine between 0 and π: 0→1→0), `"cos"` (1/4-period cosine between 0 and π/2: 1→0), `"isin"` (inverted sin (1-sin): 1→0→1), `"icos"` (inverted cos (1-cos): 0→1), `"fsin"` (full-period sine between 0 and 2π: 0→1→0→-1→0), `"anneal5"` (2.5 periods of a rectified sine (abs(sin) between 0 and 5π), yielding 5 sequential "bumps" of 0→1→0), `"ianneal5"` (inverted anneal5, 5 sequential "bumps" of 1→0→1) `"rand"` (random multiplier between 0 and 1 in each step), `"frand"` (random multiplier between -1 and 1 in each step)
 - `-gr`/`--guidance-rescale` sets the guidance rescale factor 'φ' to improve image exposure distribution and (potentially _significantly_ increase adherence to both the prompt and training data).
 Disable with a value of 0.
 The authors of [the paper that introduces this correction (arxiv:2305.08891)](https://arxiv.org/abs/2305.08891) (see `(4)` and `5.2`) empirically recommend values between 0.5 and 0.75.

 ### Device, Performace and Optimization settings
 - `--unet-full` will switch from using a half precision (fp16) UNET to using a full precision (fp32) UNET.
 This will increase memory usage significantly.
-See section [Precision](#Precision).
 - `--latents-half` will switch from using full precision (fp32) latents to using half precision (fp16) latents.
 The difference in memory usage should be insignificant (<1MB).
-See section [Precision](#Precision).
 - `--diff-device` sets the device used for the UNET and diffusion sampling loop. `"cuda"` by default.
 - `--io-device` sets the device used for anything outside of the diffusion sampling loop.
 This will be text encoding and image decoding/encoding. `"cuda"` by default.
-Switching this to `"cpu"` will decrease VRAM usage (see the example shown in section [Precision](#Precision)), while only slowing down the (significantly less time intensive!) encode and decode operations before and after the sampling loop.
+Switching this to `"cpu"` will decrease VRAM usage, while only slowing down the (significantly less time intensive!) encode and decode operations before and after the sampling loop.
 - `--seq`/`--sequential_samples` will process batch items (if multiple images are to be generated) sequentially, instead of as a single large batch.
 Reduces VRAM consumption.
 This flag will activate automatically if generating runs out of memory when more than one image is requested.
+- `-as`/`--attention-slice`
-- `-as`/`--attention-slice` sets slice size for UNET attention slicing, reducing memory usage.
+  - sets slice size for UNET attention slicing, reducing memory usage.
 The value must be a valid divisor of the UNET head count.
 Set to 1 to maximise memory efficiency.
 Set to 0 to use the diffusers recommended "auto"-tradeoff between memory reduction and (minimal) speed cost.
+This may be overridden by xformers attention if available and enabled.
+  - additionally, if attention slicing is specified (with any value), the VAE will be set to always run in sliced and tiled mode, which should keep the memory requirements of VAE decodes constant between different image resolutions and batch sizes.
 - `-co`/`--cpu-offload` will enable CPU offloading of models through `accelerate`.
 This should enable compatibility with minimal VRAM at the cost of speed.
 - `-cb`/`--cuda-benchmark` will perform CUDNN performance autotuning (CUDA benchmark).
 This should improve throughput when computing on CUDA, but will have a slight overhead and may slightly increase VRAM usage.
 #